What is Contamination Analysis?

 Ionic Analytical Testing by Ion Chromatography (IC)

-IC is an analytical method that is used to identify and quantify ionic compounds.
+IC is an analytical method used to identify and quantify ionic compounds.
 An ionic compound is a chemical compound consisting of a cation, a positively charged ion, and an anion, a negatively charged ion, which are bonded by electrostatic forces.
 Salts, such as NaCl, are ionic compounds.
 When dissolved or in the presence of moisture or humidity, ionic compounds can become electrically conductive.
 For this reason, ionic contamination on electronics is particularly problematic as increased ionic content can lead to low resistance and short circuits.
-Thus, by quantitatively identifying ionic contamination, IC can be used to gather more information and identify a contaminant.
+Thus, by quantitatively identifying ionic contamination, IC can gather more information and identify a contaminant.
+IC testing can answer:

 - Is the substance ionic?

 - What are the ionic species present?
-And how much of each are present?
+How much of each are present?

 - Is the quantity detected likely to cause a problem?

 - Do the ionic species detected suggest a possible source?

 In most cases, the results obtained from each of the Contamination Analysis segments – Visual Examination, FTIR, SEM/ESD, and IC – are used in combination with the other to produce a singular result.
 It is not uncommon for one technique to provide more information than the others; however, the use of all in tandem is a better way to get the whole picture.

 Need more details on how to answer the “What is this?” question?
 Talk to us today!
 We’ll gladly expand the Contamination Analysis to include other analytical techniques.
 We’ll also provide a free, no-obligation quote for your next project.